The Model Health System is a digital tool provided by NHS England. It is designed to support the NHS, improve productivity, quality and efficiency.

 - user-selectable peer groups alongside pre-defined recommended peers

-The Model Hospital was initially developed to meet recommendations set out in Lord Carter’s February 2016 review of operational productivity and performance in English acute hospitals, and has continued to grow and evolve.
-For example new data specially for ambulance trusts was add to a Model Ambulance view of the tool, following Lord Carter’s review into unwarranted variation in NHS ambulance trusts, and the Model Mental Health Trust and Model Community Health Trust followed.
-Subsequent recommendations in the Long Term Plan mean we have started to develop the Model Health System, which brings together the data at STP and ICS level and gives access to the wider NHS, not just providers.
+The Model Health System was originally just the Model Hospital which was initially developed to meet recommendations set out in Lord Carter’s February 2016 review of operational productivity and performance in English acute hospitals, and has continued to grow and evolve.
+For example, new data specially for ambulance trusts was added to a Model Ambulance view of the tool, following Lord Carter’s review into unwarranted variation in NHS ambulance trusts, and the Model Mental Health Trust and Model Community Health Trust soon followed.
+Subsequent recommendations in the Long Term Plan led to the development of the Model Health System, which brings together the data at STP and ICB level and gives access to the wider NHS, not just providers.